phil-linnell/ornithopter-stylus/Readme.md

 # Fremen

-A static node.js app for no fuss UI developers and fast prototyping.
+A static node app for no fuss UI development or fast prototyping.

 - Gulp
 - Stylus with nib,
 - JS concat and uglify
+- Handlebars and partials
 - Browser sync
-  - Handlebars and partials

 ```
 $ npm install